outlawdesigns-io/ArmoryServer/README.md

 ## Preamble

-This service
-This service can be used to build reports or client applications in any language that supports making http calls.
+`Armory` is a firearm/ammunition inventory management system.
+It is intended to provide users with a digital solution for organizing their firearm collection, and maintaining an accurate ammunition inventory.
+This [expressJS](https://expressjs.com/) back-end implementation provides the user an interface for creating and managing firearm related objects and relationships between them over http(s).
+It can be used to build reports or client applications in any language that supports making http calls.
+See [ArmoryVue](https://github.com/outlawdesigns-io/ArmoryVue) for an example client application.

 ## Meta